 This is a monarch butterfly.
-Monarch butterflies are famous international travelers.
+Monarchs are international travelers.

 Monarchs fly from Canada and the United States to spend the winter in Mexico.
 This trip is called migration.
-Monarchs migrate as far as 2,500 miles (4,000 kilometers)!
+Monarchs migrate as far as 3,000 miles.

 Monarchs find their winter home in Mexico like magic.
 They fly to a place they have never been before!